-The discrete form of the ocean subgrid scale physics has been presented in §?? and §??.
+The discrete form of the ocean subgrid scale physics has been presented in §5.3 and §6.7.
 At the surface and bottom boundaries, the turbulent fluxes of momentum, heat and salt have to be defined.
-At the surface they are prescribed from the surface forcing (see Chap. ??), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. key_trabbl defined, see §??), and specified through a bottom friction parameterisation for momentum (see §??).
+At the surface they are prescribed from the surface forcing (see Chap.
+7), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. key\trabbl defined, see §5.4.3), and specified through a bottom friction parameterisation for momentum (see §10.4).

-In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w- points, respectively (see §?? and §??).
+In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, $A_u^{vm}$ , $A_v^{vm}$ and $A^{vT}$ ( $A^{vS}$ ), defined at uw-, vw- and w- points, respectively (see §5.3 and §6.7).
 These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (either TKE or KPP formulation).
 The computation of these coefficients is initialized in the zdfini.F90 module and performed in the zdfric.F90, zdftke.F90 or zdfkpp.F90 modules.
 The trends due to the vertical momentum and tracer diffusion, including the surface forcing, are computed and added to the general trend in the dynzdf.F90 and trazdf.F90 modules, respectively.
-These trends can be computed using either a forward time stepping scheme (namelist parameter $ln_z dfexp$ =true) or a backward time stepping scheme ($ln_z dfexp$ =false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §??).
+These trends can be computed using either a forward time stepping scheme (ln\zdfexp=false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §3).

-10.1.1 Constant (key_zdfcst)
+10.1.1 Constant (key\zdfcst)

-&namzdf ! vertica ıl p hysics rn_avm0 - 1.2e-4 ! vertical eddy viscosity [m2/s] (background Kz if not "key_zdfcst") rn_avt0 = 1.2e-5 ! vertical eddy diffusivity [m2/s] (background Kz if not "key_zdfcst") nn_avb = 0 ! profile for background avt & avm (=1) or not (=0) nn_havtb = 0 ! horizontal shape for avtb (=1) or not (=0) ln_zdfevd = .true. ! enhanced vertical diffusion (evd) (T) or not (F) nn_evdm = 0 ! evd apply on tracer (=0) or on tracer and momentum (=1) rn_avevd = 100. ! evd mixing coefficient [m2/s] ln_zdfnpc = .false. !
+&namzdf ! vertica al p hysics rn_avm0 = 1.2e-4 ! vertical eddy viscosity [m2/s] (background Kz if not "key_zdfcst") rn_avt0 = 1.2e-5 ! vertical eddy diffusivity [m2/s] (background Kz if not "key_zdfcst") nn_avb = 0 ! profile for background avt & avm (=1) or not (=0) nn_havtb = 0 ! horizontal shape for avtb (=1) or not (=0) ln_zdfevd = .true. ! enhanced vertical diffusion (evd) (T) or not (F) nn_evdm = 0 ! evd apply on tracer (=0) or on tracer and momentum (=1) rn_avevd = 100. ! evd mixing coefficient [m2/s] ln_zdfnpc = .false. !
 Non-Penetrative Convective algorithm (T) or not (F) nn_npc = 1 ! frequency of application of npc nn_npcp = 365 ! npc control print frequency ln_zdfexp = .false. ! time-stepping: split-explicit (T) or implicit (F) time stepping nn_zdfexp = 3 ! number of sub-timestep for ln_zdfexp=T

-When key_zdfcst is defined, the momentum and tracer vertical eddy coefficients are set to constant values over the whole ocean.
+Options are defined through the namzdf namelist variables.
+When key\zdfcst is defined, the momentum and tracer vertical eddy coefficients are set to constant values over the whole ocean.
 This is the crudest way to define the vertical ocean physics.
 It is recommended that this option is only used in process studies, not in basin scale simulations.
 Typical values used in this case are :